Akshita0922/Revature_ResturantManagementSystem/README.md

 > Add the files in your new local repository.
 This stages them for the first commit.
 > git add .
 > Commit the files that you've staged in your local repository.

+Getting Started
+(include git clone command) (include all environment setup steps)

+Be sure to include BOTH Windows and Unix command
+Be sure to mention if the commands only work on a specific platform (eg. AWS, GCP)

+All the code required to get started
+Images of what it should look like
+Usage
+Here, you instruct other people on how to use your project after they’ve installed it.
+This would also be a good place to include screenshots of your project in action.

+Contributors
+Here list the people who have contributed to this project. (ignore this section, if its a solo project)

+License
+This project uses the following license: <license_name>.
 > git commit -m "First commit"
 > In the Command prompt, add the URL for the remote repository where your local repository will be pushed.
 > git remote add origin <REMOTE_URL>